Just imagine being able to write a 2000-word perfect blog in 2 hours.

 Depending on your goal or the demand of your target audience, you may want to publish new articles on your blog every 2 days or once per week.

-An editorial calendar tells you beforehand what topic you should research and the facts, data and case studies to focus on for that piece of content.
+An editorial calendar tells you beforehand what topic you should research and the facts, data and case studies to focus on for that one successful blog you want to create.
 You could develop a calendar for a week, a month or more.
 Here’s an example from CoSchedule:

 Perhaps your audience wants case studies or research summaries on Mondays and how-to’s or tutorials on Thursdays.